Bill4Time/mongo-fast-join/README.md

 var MJ = require("mongo-fast-join"),
     mongoJoin = new MJ();

+/*
+    Say we have a collection of sales where each document holds a manual reference to the product sold.
+We can join the full product document into each sale document.
+Lets also assume that each product has a reference to some manufacturer info.
+*/

 mongoJoin
     .query(
-      //say we have blog posts and we store comments in a separate collection db.collection("blog_posts"),
+      //say we have sales records and we store all the products for sale in a different collection db.collection("sales"),
         {}, //query statement
         {}, //fields
         {